 This accessible hotel (despite being a modern building) is so full of character it is a gem.
 It’s impressive total of 155 accessible rooms, many of which have electric reclining beds and wheelchair accessible sinks.

 Everywhere you look are vintage items, there is always something to be curious about in this establishment.
-Things don’t run like a machine here, it is no corporate bland hotel that’s for sure.
+This is no corporate bland hotel that’s for sure.
 Instead it is down to earth, friendly, helpful, full of personality and fun.
 I would really recommend dining here too, fabulous delicious food and generous too.
 This place is a breath of fresh air for anyone who loves vintage and quirkiness.
 It’s also an extraordinary venue for anyone with disabilities and would be the perfect place for disabled peoples group meetings or holidays.
 Access to De Rijp village is great, you can roll straight out of the Hotel onto the cycle path and a quiet road into the lovely village. www.derijpereilanden.nl/en

 Charming Village Of De Rijp